ASTPMeetup/checkers-app-guide/checkers-guide.md

 6
 7
 ```

+##### *The code above is a brief explaination of some the boilerplate code already in your app.
+This requires no extra work on your part.*

 ### Spec 2.1 - Let's create some checkers put them on the board
 In your `Checker` class, create an attribute called `this.checkers` and assign it to an empty array.
 This will be your repository of checker pieces.
 Now create a method called `this.createCheckers`.
 In it, let's define our starting positions of the checkers on the grid.
 In local `var`iables, define `whitePositions` and `blackPositions` as array of `[row, column]` coordinates: